 Most of our courses have a strong cultural bias: They are centered predominantly on the cinemas of the US, Western Europe and Germany.
-This ”tilt” shall be corrected in the complementary courses.
+This “tilt” shall be counteracted in the complementary courses.
 We dedicate an entire day to film auteurs we never mention otherwise, of whom you may have never heard.
-In this context, we often invite lecturers from other universities, with totally different research priorities, to talk to you in a totally different manner and about totally different things.
+In this context, we often invite lecturers from other universities, with different research foci, to talk to you in a different manner and about different things.
 Moreover, the complementary courses are explicitly open to topic suggestions from students.
 We look forward to your proposals!

 Main studies: Advanced television analysis

-This elective course addresses those intrepid students whose intellectual appetites have been whetted by the program of our department.
-The application of media-study methods and theories to topics of historical cultural interest is the focus of this seminar.
-These might include: ”Placing the Work of Rainer Werner Fassbinder”, or ”The Reception and Reproduction of the Third Reich in Television and Film Today”.
+This elective course addresses those intrepid students who want to explore even further the program of our department.
+The focus of this seminar is the application of media-study methods and theories to topics of historical cultural interest.
+These might include: “Placing the Work of Rainer Werner Fassbinder”, or “The Reception and Reproduction of the Third Reich in Television and Film Today”.